How to Turn Off an Android Phone (All Methods Explained)

 - Select “Power Off”

 This is the easiest alternative when the hardware button is not working.
+If your power button isn’t working, you can still turn off your device or power off the device using Android’s built-in software controls.

 Use Accessibility Menu Shortcut